bartmika/bartlomiejmika-hugo/content/post/2020/lets-build-a-basic-react-native-app-part-1.md

 date: 2020-08-28T10:38:31-04:00
 draft: true
 categories:
-- "development"
+- "Native App Development"
 tags:
+- "React Native"
-- "react-native"
+- "Javascript"
-- "javascript"
+- "HOWTO"
 ---

 Let's build a simple React Native App from scratch!
 This post is part of a x part series detailing how to build a app called **"Garbage Day"**.
 The first post will discuss *installation* and *navigation*.